uw-dims/dims-ad/docs/source/scope.rst

 the proposed high-level design of the
 Distributed Incident Management System (DIMS) architecture.
-Its purpose is to provide the reader with an overview of the major system components of the existing Public Regional Information Security Event Management (PRISEM) system, the Operational Security Trust (Ops-Trust) portal system (now *Trident*), and the components of the DIMS *dashboard* front-end and data processing back end that integrate these two existing
+Its purpose is to provide the reader with an overview of the major system components of the former Public Regional Information Security Event Management (PRISEM) system, the Operational Security Trust (Ops-Trust) portal system (now *Trident*), and the components of the DIMS *dashboard* front-end and data processing back end that integrate these two existing